techascent/tech.ml/README.md

 Library to encapsulate a few core concepts of techascent system.

-## Updates
-**Breaking Change:** This library expects tech.ml.dataset to be provided.
-So your project needs both this library and `[tech.ml.dataset "2.0-beta-49"]`.
-This is to reduce the number of spurious releases.

 * Smile now supports elasticnet in main distribution.
 Use `{:model-type :smile.regression/elasticnet}` in your options.
 * xgboost per-round error metrics and early stopping are now supported.
 Check out our xgboost [metrics walkthrough](https://github.com/techascent/tech.ml/blob/master/docs/xgboost_metrics.md).